danielpollak/peakx/README.md

 # python-daw
-## Collection of Dr Wagenaar's python libraries
+## This repository takes a function from Dr Wagenaar's excellent collection python libraries and makes it easy to install and import.

-This repository is a collection of several python libraries I wrote to aid in general data analysis.
-Each of the modules is decently well documented internally.
-I am working on collating the documentation into a more accessible format.

 ## Build instructions